 John And Ginger

-Find information on this page about your skin, skin-types, recommended skin care products and advice to look after your skin.
+Find information on this page about your skin type, recommended skin care products and advice to look after your skin.
 Skin can be divided into various types according to its texture. it is essential to know what skin type you actually have and using the correct products on your face can really make a difference to those problem areas you may have.

 Acne is a genetically-inherited disease, which is the result of several factors occurring in the skin.
 Aside from excess oil secreted by the sebaceous glands, there is a proliferation of cells that clog the pores, trapping oil in the follicle.
 Bacteria inhabit the follicle and digest the oils, generating waste products which then cause the irritation to the skin.
 Oilier skin conditions tend to experience more acne breakouts because they provide more food for the bacteria.